Las Vegas is another step closer to becoming the US hub for all things esports.

 After a meeting of the Nevada Gaming Policy Committee, it gave the green light for the first sportsbook with esports.

-The desire for legal esports wagering has been present for quite some time now.
+The desire for legal esports betting has been present for quite some time now.

 Following discussions throughout 2016, it was found that under Nevada’s existing gaming regulations, esports could be categorized as an athletic sports event.
 This made wagering on competitive gaming possible.

 Both William Hill and Downtown Grand officials are excited about the decision.
 Fifth Street Gaming CEO and Downtown Grand Chairman Seth Schorr also recognized Nevada Gaming Control Board Chairman A.G.
 Burnett as an integral part in making esports wagering possible in Nevada.

 “It has been an honor and a privilege to work closely with Chairman Burnett and the Governor’s Gaming Policy Committee to gain collective support for wagering on esports.